An essay about the type of democracy in the U.S.

 Three of the above four quotations refer to the same marriage case in a Kentucky District Court.
-Similar comments were made since mid-2013 whenever federal courts overturned state constitutional amendments or state statutes that ban same-sex marriage, as in Michigan, Oklahoma, Texas, Utah and Virginia.
-We expect that similar comments will be made as more federal District Courts issue their rulings in other states.
+Similar comments were made since mid-2013 whenever federal courts overturned state constitutional amendments or state statutes that ban same-sex marriage, as in Michigan, Oklahoma, Texas, Utah and Virginia, etc.

 Opinion 2: The U.S. is a constitutional democracy; the state laws and constitution must not violate the U.S. Constitution:

 Opinion 2: Almost everyone else believes that the United States is a "constitutional democracy."
 That is, the highest law in the country is the U.S. Constitution.
 Due to the 10th Amendment cited above, state legislators are free to pass any laws that define who can marry, and voters can amend the state constitution as they wish to define who can marry and who cannot -- as long as their definition doesn't violate the U.S. Constitution.

 All indications are that Opinion 2 is correct and that the United States is a constitutional democracy.
 Otherwise, we would not have heard about many hundreds of rulings by the federal courts -- including District Courts, U.S. Circuit Courts of Appeal, and U.S. Supreme Court down through the years -- in which courts have declared a federal law, a state law, or an amendment to a state constitution to be invalid and void because it violates the U.S. Constitution.

 Over the past five decades, there have been two very important rulings of this type involving the redefinition of marriage.
 Both made a major improvement to the lives of certain loving, committed couples: